AXIHIXA/CudaDemo/README.md

   - Reaches 90% performance (avg over 100 times) of cuBLAS on 4096x4096x4096 FP32 GEMM
   - Naive GEMM
   - Naive tiled SMEM (with bank conflicts) with vectorized loads and stores
-    - Bank conflicts take place at stores and loads.
+    - Bank conflicts take place at stores and loads;
       - Each thread block handles 128x128 block;
       - Each thread handles one 8x8 block or 4 strided 4x4 blocks (depending on tiling);
       - Each SMEM chunk contains 8x128 elements.